OHDSI/OmopIndexes/README.md

 | Socioeconomic status | `addSocioEconomicStatus()`, `addTownsend()`, `addIndexOfMultipleDeprivation()` | Townsend or IMD value |

 The index functions use OMOP concepts from the supplied `conceptSet` to find records in the requested window.
-When `conceptSet = NULL`, the package uses the corresponding concept sets from `OmopConcepts` where available.
+By default, the package uses internal concept sets that can be inspected using `getIndexCodelist()`.
 A concept set can also be supplied as a `codelist`, `codelist_with_details`, or `concept_set_expression` object.

 ## Examples

 ### Mock data

-For the purpose to illustrate the functionality of OmopIndices we will use the *GiBleed* database contained by the [omock](https://ohdsi.github.io/omock/) package.
+To illustrate the functionality of OmopIndices, we will use the *GiBleed* database contained by the [omock](https://ohdsi.github.io/omock/) package.

 ``` r